Pot of Gold

 The traditional Brownie Motto was 'Lend a Hand' and it was felt that every Brownie, whilst wearing uniform, should be equipped and ready to do just that, hence it was custom that each Brownie would be asked to keep certain things in her uniform pockets which could be useful for doing Good Turns.
-The lists varied a little from Pack to Pack, so it is impossible to produce a definitive list, but the most common items were
+The lists varied from Pack to Pack, so it is impossible to produce a definitive list, but the most common items included were

 Pencil and Paper - always useful for writing down messages and important notes